Star Fucking Hipsters: Never Rest in Peace (2009–2011)

-From the Dumpster to the Grave (2011–present)
+From the Dumpster to the Grave (2011–2013)

 Their band's third album was originally to be titled "Ska Fucking Hipsters", but was later retitled "From the Dumpster to the Grave".
 For the recording of the album Mikey Erg, formerly of The Ergs!, joined the band, replacing P.Nut as drummer.
 It was revealed that folk punk/anarcho-punk band Blackbird Raum and Boots Riley of political hip hop group The Coup would be contributing to the new album, amongst others.

 On March 27, 2011, the band announced via Facebook that Nico was leaving the band, saying: "We're sad to announce the departure of Nico de Gallo from our line-up after over three years of happy fun tymes!
 She will be missed by all.
 Starting on Tuesday, Kelsy from the Oakland super-group Chump-Change will be assuming co-lead vocals with myself, your humble newscaster, Sturgil Crizil."
 Though she had departed and was quickly replaced, Nico had already recorded all of her vocals for the band's third album.

 It was also announced on April 5, 2011, via Facebook that the band had plans to release a split 7-inch with hardcore punk/thrash band Jesus Fucking Christ through Inimical Records.
 SFH contributed three songs to the split, including a cover of Rudimentary Peni's "Media Person".

 From the Dumpster to the Grave was released on October 11, 2011, on Fat Wreck Chords.
 The subsequent record release party was the band's last show of the year.
 The long-awaited split 7-inch with Jesus Fucking Christ, known as "The Fucking Split" was released on June 26, 2012.
 They were also confirmed to play the Rebellion festival in 2012 alongside The Choking Victim Show – a band featuring Stza and members of Irish ska-punk band Chewing on Tinfoil playing Choking Victim songs.

+Return to Live Shows (2021–present)

+In November of 2021, it was announced that the band would be playing their first show since 2013.
+This announcement also included a new line up include Suzi Moon of Turbulent Hearts and the Suzi Moon Band on vocals, James McDowell of Gen Why and Crime Revenge on guitar, Drew Champion of The Split Seconds on bass, and Gayla Brooks of Fat Heaven on drums.